 Employment Practices Liability Insurance (EPLI)

-This policy is commonly referred to as errors & omissions insurance and is more focused on the service sector.
+This policy is commonly referred to as errors and omissions (E&O) insurance and is more focused on the service sector.
 The protection it offers a business is related more towards negligence in advice or adhering to a contract, as opposed to the more general liabilities of a CGL.

 For example, if someone claims you gave them bad financial advice or failed to deliver on a contract, this insurance is what you would turn to for help.
 If you own a financial planning or architecture firm in Florida, this is a policy you should consider.